LukasAlius/team-40/README.md

 # team-40

-##To lunch the application you will need :
+##To launch the application you will need :
   - Android Studio
   - An android mobile phone with Bluetooth connection
   - At least one beacon